kem-a/Catalina-icons/README.md

 An icon theme for Linux inspired by macOS Catalina.
 Available in two variants: **Catalina-dark** and **Catalina-light**.

+**THIS IS UNMAINTAINED AND WILL BE REMOVED IN NEAR FUTURE**

+Use new version from here [Catalina-reloaded](https://github.com/kem-a/Catalina-reloaded)

 ## Sizes

 | Size     | Contexts                                |